Diveincoding/Diveincoding/README.md

 - 👋 Hi, I’m Saeid Phi
 - 👀 I’m interested in flutter and python
 - 🌱 I’m currently managing and developing khanchoban mobile application
-- 💞️ I’m enthusiastic to extend and develop my teams
+- 💞️ I’m enthusiastic to extend and develop my team
 - 📫 How to reach me: diveincoding@gmail.com

 <!---